 Appliance use makes up a significant portion of your electric bill.
 Replacing older appliances like these with ENERGY STAR-rated appliances is a choice that could be more expensive at first, but could reduce your annual energy costs.

 If a refrigerator is from 2000 or earlier, a new ENERGY STAR certified model will cost more upfront but may use just half the electricity.
 When comparing new refrigerators, ENERGY STAR-certified models are about 9% more energy efficient than non-certified models, though they tend to have a higher sticker price.
 ENERGY STAR-certified dishwashers are about 12% more efficient than non-certified models.

-Windows can be a major draw—Look at that view!
-They can also be a major energy waster—Feel that draft!
+Windows can be a major draw.
+They let in light and provide views.
+However, they can also be a major energy waster.
 Old or inefficient windows can let cold air encroach in winter and conditioned air escape in summer.
 Windows strongly influence the effectiveness of your home’s most basic energy services – heating, cooling, lighting, and ventilation – which together account for about two-fifths of a building’s energy use.

 When shopping for a living space, look for double-paned windows with “low-e” coatings.
 And check for weatherstripping, which helps seal in your home’s climate.
 If it’s much warmer or colder outside when you are inspecting a living space, run your hand around the window edges to feel for air leaks—hot air coming in in summer or cold air in winter may signal higher energy bills ahead.